deepmodeling/tbplas/doc/source/tutorial/prim_cell/model_complex.rst

 =============================

 In this tutorial we demonstrate how to construct complex primitive cells using the python-based modeling tools.
+The scripts are located at ``examples/prim_cell/model/graphene_rect.py`` and ``examples/prim_cell/model/graphene_nr.py``.
 TBPLaS offers two sets of modeling tools: Python-based and Cython-based.
 Python-based tools are designed for models of moderate size, and all work at the primitive cell level.
 Here are the summary of the Python-based tools:

 * reshape_prim_cell
 * extend_prim_cell